Rent-To-Own Homes: How the Process Works

 With a rent-to-own contract, there are two options: lease option and lease purchase option.

-The lease option is a more flexible contract that allows buyers to change their minds at the end of the contract.
-You’re not obligated to purchase the home at the end of a lease option, though you will be out the extra fees you paid towards it.
+• Lease option: This option is more flexible since it allows buyers to change their minds at the end of the contract.
+You’re not obligated to purchase the home at the end of the lease option, though you will lose any extra fees you paid toward it.

 » MORE: Renting vs. buying a house

-While the rent-to-own option can be more pricey than the traditional mortgage path, it also provides a solution for those who don’t meet conventional lender requirements.
-Steve Nicastro, a former real estate agent and current content team lead for Clever Real Estate, an online agent-matching service, said RTO is a suitable option for the following types of buyers:
+Steve Nicastro, a former real estate agent and current managing editor for Clever Real Estate, an online agent-matching service, said RTO is a suitable option for the following types of buyers:

 • Prospective buyers who have a detailed plan in place to improve their credit score and finances